Services Online

 General Functions

-Ensures compliance with Animal Services ordinances and resolutions, patrols Orange County (including incorporated areas), responds to complaints pertaining to animals and ensures the safety and welfare of citizens.
-Transport, handle, and shelter animals.
+This key position is responsible for enforcing Animal Services ordinances, codes, laws, resolutions, and regulations concerning the care and treatment of animals.
+Patrols Orange County (including incorporated areas) seeking stray, sick, injured, or deceased animals.
+Responds to complaints pertaining to animals and ensures the safety and welfare of citizens.
+Transports, handles, and shelters animals.

-Work is performed under the direction of the Senior Animal Services Officer and is reviewed by observation, written reports, and effectiveness of results achieved.
+Work is performed under the direction of the Sr Animal Services Officer and is reviewed by observation, written reports, and effectiveness of results achieved.

 Representative Duties /Assignments